Supreme Court overturns Roe v. Wade; states can ban abortion - NewsBreak

 Four justices would have left Roe and Casey in place.

-The vote was 6-3 to uphold the Mississippi law, but Chief Justice John Roberts didn’t join his conservative colleagues in overturning Roe.
-He wrote that there was no need to overturn the broad precedents to rule in Mississippi’s favor.
+The vote was 6-3 to uphold Mississippi's law banning most abortions after 15 weeks, but Chief Justice John Roberts didn't join his conservative colleagues in overturning Roe.
+He wrote that there was no need to overturn the broad precedents to rule in Mississippi's favor.

 Justices Stephen Breyer, Sonia Sotomayor and Elena Kagan — the diminished liberal wing of the court — were in dissent.